-This section presents the wildfire prevention, mitigation, and response strategies (Wildfire Strategies) to be implemented as part of this Plan.
-Two sets of mutually complementary TANC wildfire strategies are described below.
-The first set of strategies are referred to as "Enhanced" strategies.
-Enhanced strategies are those inspections, maintenance, vegetation and access roads management, and situational awareness activities that are being scheduled more frequently and augmented with technology to address potential wildfire ignition risks that may be associated with the HFTD areas.
-Those enhanced wildfire strategies are then complemented by the second set of established TANC wildfire prevention, mitigation, and response strategies, which are discussed below.
-Enhanced wildfire strategies are summarized in Tables V-1 and V-2.
-Brief descriptions of TANC's established wildfire strategies follow those tables.
-The combined implementation of the established and enhanced wildfire strategies is the foundation upon which this Plan will be implemented.
+This Section presents the wildfire prevention, mitigation, and response strategies (Wildfire Strategies) to be implemented as part of this Plan.
+Two sets of mutually complementary TANC Wildfire Strategies are described below.
+The first set of strategies are referred to as "Enhanced" Wildfire Strategies.
+Enhanced Wildfire Strategies are those inspections, maintenance, vegetation and access roads management, and situational awareness activities that are being scheduled more frequently and augmented with technology to address potential wildfire ignition risks that may be associated with the HFTD areas and in specific compliance with PUC Section 8387.

+Those Enhanced Wildfire Strategies are then complemented by the second set of established TANC wildfire prevention, mitigation, and response strategies discussed next.
+The combined implementation of the established and Enhanced Wildfire Strategies is the foundation upon which this Plan will continue to be implemented as it builds upon its lessons learned.